Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

-Devin Booker could make a big impact for the Phoenix Suns at 10:00 PM on Tuesday versus the Los Angeles Clippers in the 2023 NBA Playoffs.
+Devin Booker and his Phoenix Suns teammates hit the court versus the Los Angeles Clippers in the 2023 NBA Playoffs, at 10:30 PM ET on Thursday.

-Below, we dig into Booker's stats and trends to help you pick out the best prop bets.
+Let's look at the prop bets available for Booker, using stats and trends to make good predictions.

 Devin Booker Prop Bets vs. the Clippers